VijjuRoy/LevelProg/README.md

 # Leveling-and-Experience-using-Animation-Curves-in-Unity
 A quick, easy and versatile leveling system which uses animation curves for experience progression!
-Use right click on game scence it will increase a Exp. add text mess pro in your unity.
+Use right click on game scence it will increase a Exp.
+Dont forget to add textmesh pro in your unity.